provides health insurance for those who can’t afford coverage — and the Trump-Pence administration tried to gut it

 About 20% of reproductive-age women in the United States get health insurance through Medicaid.
 To put it another way: 1 in 5 reproductive-age women are covered by Medicaid.
-So, the Trump-Pence administration’s restrictions on Medicaid are also restrictions on women’s access to health care.
+So, the Trump-Pence administration’s restrictions on Medicaid will restrict women’s access to health care.

 Medicaid coverage also is critical to closing the gap in health care access for women of color.
 Due to systemic barriers, about one-third of Black women and a quarter of Latinas ages 15 to 44 are enrolled in Medicaid, compared to 14% of white women.

 Background on Medicaid

 During his presidential campaign, Trump promised he wouldn’t cut Medicaid.
 However, his FY 2021 budget plan proposed cutting $1 trillion from Medicaid and the Affordable Care Act (ACA) over 10 years.
 That cuts roughly $1 out of every $4 the government spends on Medicaid — so, millions of Americans could lose their health insurance.Center on Budget and Policy Priorities

 Cuts to Medicaid would significantly affect Planned Parenthood patients, about half of whom get their health care through Medicaid.Newsweek